Apply to the Local Area Fund

 - Businesses, unless they have a lead partner who is either a charity or social enterprise and they are applying for a not-for-profit project

 - where the project is for private gain or is profit-making

 - Projects or activities that would be unlawful for the Council to support

 - Projects that could mean the authority may not comply with the Public Sector Equality Duty

 - We do not fund retrospective activities or feasibility studies, however in some exceptional circumstances funding may be granted if Ward Councillors decide the project meets the Local Area Fund priorities in a significant way

 Each Council ward has a budget of £10,000 in total, therefore it is unlikely projects will be awarded the full £10,000 funding.
 Applicants should select one ward to apply to or if appropriate apply to a maximum of two wards if the project is on a ward boundary or has a wider reach.
 The Civic Pride Fund supports projects with a borough-wide remit.

 Before applying applicants should check if the applicable ward(s) is 'open' for accepting applications and the amount of funding available for the ward.
 This information is available on the previous awards page.
 Applications are accepted on an ongoing basis and there are no deadlines.

-Prior to applying, please download the guidance notes and read them, as they offer a guide to answering the questions in the application form and outline how to meet the criteria.
+Prior to applying, please download and read the guidance notes as they offer a guide to answering the questions in the application form and outline how to meet the criteria.
 Also, frequently asked questions are available should you need further information.
 Please download the application form and answer all questions fully.